encode/django-rest-framework/docs/api-guide/serializers.md

 The following third party packages are also available.

+## Django REST marshmallow

+The [django-rest-marshmallow][django-rest-marshmallow] package provides an alternative implementation for serializers, using the python [marshmallow][marshmallow] library.
+It exposes the same API as the REST framework serializers, and can be used as a drop-in replacement in some use-cases.

 ## MongoengineModelSerializer

 The [django-rest-framework-mongoengine][mongoengine] package provides a `MongoEngineModelSerializer` serializer class that supports using MongoDB as the storage layer for Django REST framework.